darylcecile/site/src/notes_markdown/rss-autodiscovery.md

 snippet: A how-to guide on adding RSS to your site
 ---

-Recently, I've discovered a new-found love for <abbr title="Really Simple Syndication" link="https://rss.com/blog/how-do-rss-feeds-work/">RSS</abbr>.
+Recently, I've discovered a new-found love for <Abbr title="Really Simple Syndication" link="https://rss.com/blog/how-do-rss-feeds-work/">RSS</Abbr>.
 It gives me the best of both worlds; fast access to content, and a way to subscribe to content from sites I frequently visit - without having to share my email address.
 Coincidentally, over the Jubilee weekend, I've been updating my website; adding dark mode, writing new content, and even adding an RSS feed.
 So I thought id write a mini tutorial guide on adding autodiscovery to a website.